Disabled people make up 18 per cent of the Australian population – and probably even more if a disability is not diagnosed or disclosed.

 A true reflection

 It can be hard to be one of the few, if only, disabled people in the workplace.
-And so I am very grateful for allies who are both disabled and without disability.
+And so I am very grateful for allies who are both disabled and non-disabled.

-I long for the day when the workforce reflects the proportion of people with disability in society.
+I long for the day when the workforce reflects the proportion of disabled people in society.
 Make 2022 the year you provide meaningful work for disabled people – not just focusing on entry-level positions but also giving us full career development opportunities.